 - If you are disabled and you then receive social security disability benefits, your ELCA benefits will be reduced.
 This is true for almost every group policy but is almost never true in an individual policy.

 - If your disability was caused by a third party (auto accident, for example) you must repay Portico.
 Only about 15% of group disability policies have this type of "subrogation" provision.

 - You only have 60 days to appeal a denial of benefits.
 Most group policies allow 180 days.
 This is important because, generally speaking, an appeal should make all legal and medical arguments available and should incorporate prior case law decisions about your injury or illness.
-(Note: appeals should not generally be handled without experienced counsel.)
+(Note: long term disability appeals should not generally be handled without experienced counsel.)

 Any business (or religious body) is free to offer (or not offer) whatever benefits it wants.
 Most ELCA pastors we have spoken to are shocked to learn the details of this Portico policy.

 Our advice to ELCA pastors and Congregations: protect yourself with at least a supplemental policy but, if you can afford it, buy an individual long-term disability policy on the open market.